acuminous/jinkies/README.md

 from those themes when an event occurs.

-Non CI related events can be posted to Jinkies over HTTP, so it's also possible to use it to notify you of infrastructure related events for example.
+Non CI related events can be posted to Jinkies over HTTP, so it's also possible to use it to notify you of infrastructure related events such as backup failures or downed servers.

 ## <a id="quickStart"></a>Quick Start
 1. Check the [system requirements](#system-requirements)